MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/audit-premium.md

 Similar to searching for mailbox items, the SearchQueryInitiatedSharePoint event is triggered when a person searches for items in SharePoint.
 Events are triggered when searches are performed on the root or default page of the following types of SharePoint sites:

 - Home sites
 - Communication sites
 - Hub sites
 - Sites associated with Microsoft Teams

 Investigators can use the SearchQueryInitiatedSharePoint event to determine if an attacker tried to find (and possibly accessed) sensitive information in SharePoint.
 The audit record for a SearchQueryInitiatedSharePoint event contains also contains the actual text of the search query.
 The audit record also indicates the type of SharePoint site that was searched.
 By looking at the search queries that an attacker may have performed, an investigator can better understand the intent and scope of the file data being searched for.

-To search for SearchQueryInitiatedSharePoint audit records, you can search for the **Performed SharePoint search** activity in the **Search activities** drop-down list in the [audit log search tool](audit-log-search.md) in the compliance center.
+To search for SearchQueryInitiatedSharePoint audit records, you can search for the **Performed SharePoint search** activity in the **Search activities** drop-down list in the [audit log search tool](audit-log-search.md) in the compliance portal.

 ![Searching for Performed SharePoint search actions in the audit log search tool.](../media/AdvAudit_SearchSharePoint.png)